the-Bruce/tgrsite/README.md

 * This app requires Python 3.6.
 Make sure you run these commands using the right version of Python.
 It is recommended that you [create a virtual environment](https://docs.djangoproject.com/en/2.0/topics/install/#installing-an-official-release-with-pip) for the app.
 * Install required Python packages (eg `pip install -r requirements.txt`)
 * Configure environment variables (see above).
-* Ensure migrations are present: `python manage.py makemigrations bugreports exec forum gallery messaging pages rpgs users`
+* Ensure migrations are present: `python manage.py makemigrations`
 * Run database migrations: `python manage.py migrate`
 * Create a super user: `python manage.py createsuperuser`
 * Run the server using `python manage.py runserver`